 GitLab FI

-- it is forbidden to change the group path
+- It is forbidden to change the group path.

 https://gitlab.fi.muni.cz/